kserve/community/security/self-assesment.md

 - **Standard ML Platform on Kubernetes**: Provide a standard, cloud-agnostic platform for serving ML models on Kubernetes.
 - **Abstracting Complexity**: Simplify the deployment and management of ML models by abstracting operational complexity.
 Developers can focus on their models rather than the underlying infrastructure.
-- **Serverless Model Inference**: Enable serverless model inference with autoscaling, including scale-to-zero capabilities.
+- **Serverless Model Inference**: Enable serverless model inference with autoscaling, including scale-to-zero capabilities using Knative.
-- **Multi-Model Serving**: Support high-density, multi-tenant model serving with isolation between models and users.
 - **Advanced Deployment Patterns**: Support advanced deployment patterns such as canary rollouts, A/B testing, and multi-arm bandits.
-- **Model Management**: Provide a complete and extensible solution for model management, including versioning, canary rollouts, and A/B testing.
+- **Model Management**: Provide a complete and extensible solution for model management, including canary rollouts, and A/B testing.
 - **Monitoring and Observability**: Integrate with monitoring and logging systems for observability and incident response.
 - **AutoScaling**: Enable secure, scalable, and reliable model inference with support for autoscaling, canary rollouts, and advanced deployment patterns.
 - **Out of the Box ML framework Support**: Support a wide range of ML frameworks including TensorFlow, PyTorch, XGBoost, scikit-learn, and Hugging Face Transformers/LLMs to simplify model serving.